susannebradley/smbradley.com/content/home/about.md

 # Biography

 Hello!
 I'm a Ph.D. candidate in scientific computing at the University of British Columbia, supervised by [Chen Greif](https://www.cs.ubc.ca/~greif/).
-My research focus is numerical linear algebra.
-Before my Ph.D., I completed my Master's degree in the [Sensorimotor Systems Lab](https://sensorimotor.cs.ubc.ca/?q=cs-research%2Fssl) at UBC and B.Sc. in mathematics at Queen's University.
+I focus on numerical linear algebra and am looking at efficient ways to solve linear systems with special structure.
+Before my Ph.D., I completed my Master's degree in the [Sensorimotor Systems Lab](https://sensorimotor.cs.ubc.ca/?q=cs-research%2Fssl) at UBC, where I developed machine learning strategies for neuromuscular control of the human hand.

 For more details, check out my {{% staticref "files/cv.pdf" %}}CV{{% /staticref %}} (last updated April 2019).